LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 In addition to the minimum subset defined in the prior section, some features of the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-accept) and extensions thereof applying to all messages are recommended or required due to the decentralized nature of the DSNP.

+### Ids Not Required

+Unlike the [Activity Streams](https://www.w3.org/TR/activitystreams-core/) specification, id fields are not required on any DSNP activity content objects due to the difficulty in generating self-referential content on certain hosting platforms.

 ### Content Contexts

 Clients may want to represent content as existing within a specific presentation or social context, such as Reddit's subreddit concept, Slack's channels or old-style forum rooms.